Seppah97/Full_stack_open/README.md

 # Full_stack_open
 Repository for full stack open exercises.

-Exercises can be each found from its own folder.
+Each excercise can be found from its own folder.